And what it means for Mobile

 Science has demonstrated that wetlands help purify water quality and mitigate pollution and other human effects.
 They also protect shorelines from wave action, protect fragile species, and reduce the impacts of flooding and sea-level rise.

-We believe it is vitally important, therefore, that the wetlands be preserved and protected, whatever we do with the remainder of the property.
+We believe it is important, therefore, that the wetlands be preserved and protected and we seek to do so, in partnership with any potential buyer.

 Contributing to the Economic Development of the Area